Ravi-Pansuriya/GeekyMQTT/README.md

-# Arduino Client for MQTT
+# GeekyMQTT Client

-This library provides a client for doing simple publish/subscribe messaging with geekyworks iot server that supports MQTT.
+This library provides a client for doing simple publish/subscribe messaging with geekyworks' iot server that supports MQTT.

 ## Dependency